Nisha Jadhaw, MD

 Medical School: The University of Texas Medical School at Houston

 Areas of Interest: Underserved Populations, Preventative Medicine, Dermatology, Medical Education

 I was born and raised in Houston, Texas to parents who had immigrated to the U.S. during the Salvadoran Civil War.
 While growing up, I traveled to El Salvador with my family on an annual basis.
 It was there where I learned just how limited access to care could be.
 As a result of this experience, I set my mind to medicine.
 I went to the University of Texas at Austin to study Biomedical Engineering and then to the University of Texas Medical School at Houston.
 I also volunteered at several free clinics, organized preventative health events, and mentored children and adolescents.
 Fast forward to now, I’m very happy to be at Stanford-O’Connor.
 The training provides full-spectrum family medicine and is unopposed; the faculty, residents, and staff are very supportive; and the program is dedicated to the underserved.

 In my spare time I enjoy spending time with my husband, family, and dogs; learning and cooking different cuisines; baking; eating delicious food; running; yoga; hiking; and camping.

 Fun fact: I run 6 miles with my two adopted rescue dogs.
 Woof!
 Woof!
 Run!

 Anh Tan, MD MPH

 Medical School: Chicago Medical School

-Other Degrees: MPH from Johns Hopkins University
+Other Degrees: Masters from Johns Hopkins Bloomberg School of Public Health